2nthony/saika/website/public/README.md

 # Introduction to Saika

-To create a elegant website to display markdown content.
+To represent markdown content with elegant UI.

 ## What is Saika